Clean and Hexagonal Architectures for Dummies

 ⚠️ Database entities are not domain entities.
 That would be a bad idea because it’d couple the ORM with your app’s domain, which is bad in any architecture.
 It’s also very wrong when entities have a one-to-one relationship with relational database tables.

-⚠️ A dirty domain: I think counter-examples are a good way to teach.
-So here are a few concepts and words that should never appear in your domain: REST, JSON, networking, file system, ORM, SQL, NoSQL, MVC, frameworks, templating engine, configuration (e.g. env vars).
+⚠️ A dirty domain: counter-examples are a good way to teach, so here are a few concepts and words that should never appear in your domain: REST, JSON, networking, file system, ORM, SQL, NoSQL, MVC, frameworks, templating engine, configuration (e.g. env vars).

 Stage 3: primary and secondary adapters